Évariste Galois: Final days

 On 2 June, Évariste Galois was buried in a common grave of the Montparnasse Cemetery whose exact location is unknown.
 In the cemetery of his native town – Bourg-la-Reine – a cenotaph in his honour was erected beside the graves of his relatives.

+In 1842, Joseph Liouville began studying Galois's unpublished papers and acknowledged their value in 1843.
+It is not clear what happened in the ten years between 1832 and 1842 nor what eventually inspired Liouville to begin reading Galois's papers.
+Jesper Lützen explores this subject at some length in Chapter XIV Galois Theory of his book about Joseph Liouville without reaching any definitive conclusions.